rafal-p4wlowski/Deck-of-Lies/README.md

 ### Game Objective

 Players try to convince others that their declarations about the cards they hold are true – even if they're bluffing.
-The goal is to eliminate opponents.
+The goal is to eliminate opponents through Russian Roulette or be declared a winner by the other players.
+The last remaining active player who hasn't won becomes the loser.

 ### Game Mechanics